 The Provider will accept referrals from authorized Department staff utilizing a standardized referral format provided by the Department.
-The Provider will follow up with the Department's social worker within five business days of the referral to discuss capacity and ability to accept the child into the program.
-Additionally, the provider will contact the child's caretaker directly to review program components and establish a start date for the service.
+The Provider will follow up with Department within five business days of the referral to discuss capacity and ability to accept the child into the program.
+Additionally, the Provider will contact the child's caretaker directly to review program components and establish a start date for the service.

 This service has regularly scheduled hours both before and the after-school day and during traditional year school vacation periods.

-May 2025 Page 6 of Note: After School Services are not summer or camp programming and weeklong vacation rates and services (See Fee Schedule) only apply during the traditional academic cycle from September to June annually.
+Note: After School Services are not summer or camp programming and weeklong vacation rates and services (see Fee Schedule) only apply during the traditional academic cycle from September to June annually.